Urban Adventures. Quite simply, the Best. Day. Ever.

 Philadelphia is truly a city of layers, as well as being known as a city of neighbourhoods, and, most commonly, the City of Brotherly Love.
 It’s also a place that might overwhelm you with things to do — no worries, we’ve got our expert local Philly tour guides ready to help you out, even if you only have 24 hours in Philadelphia.
 Their first one?
 Don’t bother sleeping (there’s too much fun to be had!).
 Here’s how we think you should spend a full 24 hours awake in Philadelphia.

 Wake up, shower, and do some push-ups, because you are about to have an awesome day.
-Head down to The Reading Terminal Market for breakfast and seek out The Dutch Eating place, which is thought of by many Philadelphians as the best breakfast place on earth.
-After breakfast, be sure to wander around the Market some more for an incredible culinary cultural representation of Philly.
+Head down to the Reading Terminal Market for breakfast and seek out Dutch Eating Place, which is thought of by many Philadelphians as the best breakfast place on earth.
+After breakfast, be sure to wander around the market some more for an incredible culinary cultural representation of Philly.

 Take it easy for an hour or two, because you have a long night ahead of you.
 We recommend going for a leisurely walk to check out many of the city’s iconic murals, part of the Mural Arts Program, which has fostered some pretty amazing art throughout the city.

 Make your way over to South Street for a stroll.
 South Street is lined with eclectic stores of all kinds.
 You can find just about anything you need on South Street, and you will notice the variety instantly.
 Feel free to grab a bite to eat, but make sure to save room for later.
 The highlight of South Street is The Magic Gardens, one of our top 5 hidden gems in Philadelphia.
 The Magic Gardens is a mosaic masterpiece by artist Isaiah Zagar, and includes inside artwork as well as a mosaic labyrinth in the courtyard.